xisfor/movr/README.md

 to create a web interface and manage actions.

 We use an in-situ sqlite database to store encoded lines and move information.
+To clear this, you can either rerun `flask initdb` to empty it, or just delete the movr.db file from the project directory.

 The application is tested against the data in `_test_`.